Ulsanbawi: Tales

-Tales about Ulsanbawi is local narrative. was passed down by Buddhism in Gangwondo Sokcho, South Korea.
-Second tale is the device to ensure the tale 1 is true.
+Tales about Ulsanbawi were passed down orally by Buddhism in Gangwondo Sokcho, South Korea.
+The second tale is a device to ensure that the first tale is true.

-Ulsan Bawi’s name’s origin
+Ulsan Bawi's name's origin

-One day, the god of mountain was making the Mt.
+One day, the god of mountains was making Mt.
 Geumgang.
-He has thought ”How to make the most beautiful mountain” for few days.
-His conclusion was carving twelve thousands of peaks differently will make the mountain greater.
+For a few days he was pondering: "How to make the most beautiful mountain?"
+His conclusion was that carving twelve thousands of peaks differently will make the mountain greater.

-Because there isn’t enough rocks, he ordered other big rocks to go to the mountain.
+Because there weren't enough rocks, he ordered other big rocks to go to the mountain.
 So a rock in the Ulsan also went on a trip.
-But it couldn’t get on time because it was too big and clunky.
-When Ulsanbawi past Mt.
-Seorak messenger said that god don’t need more rocks.
-So don’t come.
+But it couldn't get on time because it was too big and clunky.
+When Ulsanbawi passed Mt.
+Seorak's messenger, he said "God doesn't need more rocks.
+So don't come."

-It was frustrated and cried. because it has walked so far and he can’t save its face if it goes back to his home.
-Messenger felt pity for It.
-So he said ”Mt.
-Seorak isn’t better than Mt.
-Geumgang but isn’t Mt.
-Seorak better than Ulsan?”
+It was frustrated and cried, because it had walked so far and couldn't save its face if it went back to its home.
+The messenger felt pity for it.
+So he said "Mt.
+Seorak isn't better than Mt.
+Geumgang but isn't Mt.
+Seorak better than Ulsan?"

 So we call the bawi Ulsanbawi because it was from Ulsan.
-And there is a lake which made with Ulsan bawi’s tears.
+And there is a lake which is made from Ulsan bawi's tears.

 Tale about Ulsanbawi

-Thousand of years after Ulsanbawi stayed in Mt.
-Seorak, Joseon(朝鮮) period.
-There was a temple under the Ulsanbawi.
-Someday Ulsan reeve thought he had right to have Ulsanbawi.
-He envyed Ulsanbawi.
-He visited the temple and said “ You have to pay tax for Ulsanbawi, or your temple will be closed.”
+Thousands of years after Ulsanbawi stayed in Mt.
+Seorak, Joseon (朝鮮) period, there was a temple under the Ulsanbawi.
+Someday, Ulsan reeve thought he had the right to have Ulsanbawi.
+He envied Ulsanbawi.
+He visited the temple and said "You have to pay a tax for Ulsanbawi, or your temple will be closed."

-It made the temple poor.
-New chief monk tried hard abolish reeve's unfair order.
-He didn’t eat for few days to think the way.
-Then a child monk asked him why, worrying him.
-After he listened the story, He said he had a solution.
+That made the temple poor.
+The new chief monk tried hard abolish reeve's unfair order.
+He didn't eat for few days to think of a way.
+Then a child monk asked him why, as it worried him.
+After the child listened to the story, he said he had a solution.

-He said to Ulsan reeve ”We don’t need the Ulsanbawi.
-It is burden to us.
-So you have to pay tax to us not we pay tax to you.
-If you can’t, you have to move the Ulsanbawi to Ulsan.”
-Reeve said “Then you have to tie up the bawi with burnt rope so that we could take Ulsanbawi to Ulsan.
-We’ll take it then.”
+He said to Ulsan reeve "We don't need the Ulsanbawi.
+It is a burden to us.
+So you have to pay a tax to us, instead of us paying a tax to you.
+If you can't, you have to move the Ulsanbawi to Ulsan."
+Reeve said "Then you have to tie up the bawi with burnt rope so that we can take Ulsanbawi to Ulsan.
+We'll take it then."

 The chief thought it was impossible.
-But child said that they didn’t need to worry.
-He employed young men to make rope.
+But the child said that they didn't need to worry.
+He employed young men to make a rope.
 He soaked the rope in salt water.
 Then he tied up the Ulsanbawi.
-Few days after he ignited the rope and it looked like totally burnt.
+Few days after he ignited the rope it looked totally burnt.

-After a month reeve came and surprised.
-He thought the monks will pay tax but they was triumphant.
+After a month reeve came and war surprised.
+He thought the monks would pay the tax but they were triumphant.
 He climbed up the mountain to check it is real.
 Of course it was real.
-Reeve sighed “They are so clever, I can’t take tax no more.”
+Reeve sighed "They are so clever, I can't collect the tax no more."

-After that the temple didn’t need to pay tax anymore.
+After that, the temple didn't need to pay the tax anymore.